Skip to content

 If you’re offering strictly online support, Stripe offers some of the best credit card processing services available, especially if you’re doing e-commerce sales, where they have specialized and made quite a name for themselves.

-Though Stripe is simple in many ways, and can be set up to start processing credit card sales right away, it is definitely more technical than the other options mentioned here, and depending on your intended usage, it’s possible you’d have to do a bit of programming to get it just how you want it — which can be good or bad, depending on your goals and options.
+Though Stripe is simple in many ways, and can be set up to start processing credit card sales right away, it is definitely more technical than the other options mentioned here.
+Depending on your intended usage, it’s possible you’d have to do a bit of programming to get it just how you want it — which can be good or bad, depending on your goals and options.

 If you’re a non-profit organization then Dharma may be of interest to you.
 Unique among credit card processing companies, Dharma stand out from its peers as a company that primarily targets non-profit organizations.
 They strive to help non-profits run their business effectively while keeping their service affordable.
-If you’re a for-profit company, then you can use the service, sure, but it’s a bit more expensive.
+If you’re a for-profit company, then you can use the service as well, but it’s a bit more expensive.

 Since Dharma doesn’t include interchange in their displayed pricing (which is the credit card company’s built-in base cost for a credit card sale) their costs are structured a bit differently than a lot of other companies’.